 People with hyperactive pelvic floor muscle dysfunction will receive a combination of specialized exercises for the pelvic floor, biofeedback, real time ultrasound, and manual therapy to help restore normal muscle function.

 Additionally, tools may be used at home to help expedite the results and empower people to manage their symptoms independently.
-This may include tools such as Intimate Rose’s patented pelvic wand to treat trigger points, and dilators if penetration is difficult or painful.
+This may include tools such as Intimate Rose’s patented pelvic wand to massage trigger points, and dilators if penetration is difficult or painful.

 Are you looking for men's health content?
 Be sure to check out our dedicated men's health section.